conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

     --max-messages 2
 ```

-You should see the combined messages from both topics being displayed.
+You should see the combined messages from both topics being displayed:

 ```text
 eu_car_record